hexarad/optirad-docs/_docs/what-is-optirad.md

 ## Y﻿our reporter job plan:

-Once you have logged in, under Job plan > you will be able to view your individual job plan.
+Once you have logged in, on the left hand side under Job plan > you will be able to view your individual job plan.

 Your job plan will have a simple weekly layout split into morning and afternoon sessions.
 Each component of the job plan is represented by an individual square and will include your 'Work Session' and associated activity (e.g., CT Thorax or MRI Neuro), which controls where this will be shown in your roster.
 The specificity of your job plan is configurable and can include as much information as desired.